bkitano/waller-project/README.md

 ## Simula vs Simulacra

 > Takeaway: we’re not here to answer questions about the nature of the models.
 We treat machine intelligence as a fundamentally different kind of intelligence from human intelligence.
 We distinguish between phenomena (task performance) and epiphenomena (consciousness, motivation, etc.).
 Among other compelling hypotheses motivated by improving performance, we can test whether epiphenomena present in human intelligence can improve task performance in machine intelligence.
-We do not aim to inquire whether or which epiphenomena are responsible for task performance or task performance improvements, which are questions of interpretability.
-(See [[1](https://www.anthropic.com/index/in-context-learning-and-induction-heads)])
+We do not aim to inquire whether or which epiphenomena are responsible for task performance or task performance improvements, which are questions of interpretability. (eg [In-context Learning and Induction Heads](https://www.anthropic.com/index/in-context-learning-and-induction-heads)).
 >
 - We are not inquiring about intrinsic, embedded, implicit, latent, or unobserved cognition, consciousness or phenomenology.
 We assess based on empirical evidence, and rely on framing inquiries around whether a behavior of inquiry is “exhibited”, not “is”.
 - We do not aim to mimic, replicate or recreate human intelligence.
 We aim to perform intellectual tasks that humans do, and we don’t confuse or represent one (consciousness) for the other (action).
 [Baudrillard]